vSphere 5.5 Virtual SAN requirements (2058424)

 License capacity and usage for Virtual SAN

 Similar to vSphere licenses, Virtual SAN licenses have per CPU capacity.
 When you assign a Virtual SAN license to a cluster, the amount of license capacity that is used equals the total number of CPUs in the hosts that participate in the cluster.
-For example, if you have a Virtual SAN cluster that contains 4 hosts with 8 CPUs each, you need to assign the cluster a Virtual SAN license with a minimum capacity of 32 CPUs.
+For example, if you have a Virtual SAN cluster that contains 4 hosts with 8 CPUs each, assign the cluster a Virtual SAN license with a minimum capacity of 32 CPUs.

 The license usage of the Virtual SAN cluster is recalculated and updated when: